tvanwinckel/intro-rest/README.md

 < HTTP/2 304
 ```

 Additionally the sever can add an *Expires* or *Cach-Control* header to the response.
-The first header defines an absolute expiry time for the caches resources.
+The first header defines an absolute expiry time for the cached resources.
 Beyond that time, a cached representation is considered stale and must be re-validated with the origin server.
 The second header defines if a response is cachable and for how long.

 ```http
 Expires: Fri, 20 May 2016 19:20:49 GMT